PAGE UPDATED ON APRIL 6TH, 2021

 Recommendations On Volunteerism:

 We are in full support of local and national recommendations to embrace these new practices that encourage social distancing, monitoring your own health, and being as cautious as possible.
 We are seeing an increase in volunteerism as the weather turns, and more people are wanting to help.
-We have extra staff to help and actually believe this is a great time for our volunteers to learn how to use the website like it was always intended???as a tool that allows you to self-select, organize, and complete projects without the help of anyone else.
+We believe this is a great time for our volunteers to learn how to use the website like it was always intended???as a tool that allows you to self-select, organize, and complete projects without the help of anyone else.
 You can do it!

 - Change your greetings by eliminating or reducing your physical touch for the time being.

-- Eliminate or reduce carpooling to job sites.
+- Eliminate carpooling to job sites.
 Drive with masks and increased ventilation, if it is a must.

-- Shared surfaces (tools, equipment, supplies, etc.) are disinfected before and after the project.
-Bring cleaning wipes and hand sanitizer.
+- Disinfect shared surfaces (tools, equipment, supplies, etc.) before and after the project.

 - Everyone washes their hands thoroughly (more than 20 seconds) upon arrival and upon returning to your home or on the project.